Buffalo Bayou Park

 Sesquicentennial Park, named in 1986 to commemorate the 150th anniversary of the founding of the Republic of Texas, was completed in 1988, and adds four acres to downtown on the bank of Buffalo Bayou, next to the Wortham Center.
 Designed to enhance the bayou with fountains, walkways, staircases, and sculpture, making the waterway an attribute rather than the utilitarian eyesore it was in the early parts of the Twentieth Century, Sesquicentennial Park would connect with Sam Houston Park and Buffalo Bayou Park, if not for the existence of the City Hall Annex, Bayou Place, and the Hobby Center for the Performing Arts, which has replaced the Sam Houston Coliseum and Music Hall.

 The Rosemont Bridge was opened to the public on March 26, 2011.
-The bridge’s design lifts bicycle and foot traffic above the bayou and Memorial Drive, connecting both bayou banks.
+The bridge’s design lifts bicycle and foot traffic above the bayou and Memorial Drive, connecting both bayou banks and a trail system north of Memorial Drive.
 The bridge makes it possible to hike and bike from one side to the other without having to contend with automobile traffic.
-It brings Buffalo Bayou Park back to its original concept, and better, by connecting recreation space on both sides of the bayou and giving pedestrians and bikers north of Memorial Drive easy, direct access to the park.
+Since its construction, several additional footbridges have been installed over Buffalo Bayou to facilitate movement from one bank to the other and to bring Buffalo Bayou Park back to its original concept, and better.
+They connect recreation space on both sides of the bayou and give pedestrians and bikers north of Memorial Drive easy, direct access to the park.
 A new section of walkway connects Spotts and Cleveland Parks to Buffalo Bayou Park via the Rosemont Bridge.

-A development master plan for Buffalo Bayou has been put together by the Buffalo Bayou Partnership which has resulted in an aggressive improvement plan for the park and stretches of the bayou downstream.
+A development master plan for Buffalo Bayou put together by the Buffalo Bayou Partnership has resulted in an impressive improvement project for the park and stretches of the bayou downstream.
 The work began in 2012 with restoration of the bayou’s original meanders to improve water quality and the reconstruction of the park’s highly-used trails into a 10-foot-wide concrete system.
-The master plan also calls for an entertainment venue and a dog park.
-These improvements will be carried out with private funding, with the exception of $5 million from the Harris County Flood Control District.
+The master plan also calls for an entertainment venue, and a beautiful dog park was opened in early 2015.
+These improvements are being carried out with private funding, with the exception of $5 million from the Harris County Flood Control District.
 The Kinder Foundation has donated $30 million to the effort, a gift believed to be the largest ever given to a park project in Houston.
-The plans will finally bring Buffalo Bayou Park and the stretch of the stream between downtown and the Ship Channel up to the standards originally intended for it by the visionaries who first looked at the bayou as a source of beauty and a center for recreation and civic pride.
+When completed in June 2015, the project will finally bring Buffalo Bayou Park and the stretch of the stream between downtown and the Ship Channel up to the standards originally intended for it by the visionaries who first looked at the bayou as a source of beauty and a center for recreation and civic pride.